AxeWP/wp-graphql-gravity-forms/README.md

 # 🚀📄 WPGraphQL for Gravity Forms

 A WordPress plugin that provides a GraphQL API for interacting with Gravity Forms.
-This is currently an unfinished work in progress that is being actively developed.

 ## Overview